Vasileios E. Vekiarellis: Biography

-This article of Vekiarelli urged C.P.
+This article of Vekiarellis urged C.P.
 Cavafy to express his strong interest in the Delphic vision, according to relevant documents of the Greek Literary and Historical Archive (ELIA), where Cavafy expressed his opinions on the necessity for rallying intellectuals in the after World War I period.
-These views, which had already been made known abroad following the participation of C.P.Cavafy to the global anti-war poetry anthology of Ivan Goll, Les Cinq Continents.
-Anthologie mondiale de poésie contemporaine, in Paris 1922, became widely known to the Greek people, after the first Delphic Festival that was warmly welcomed by the Alexandrian entourage of C.P.
+These views, which had already been made known abroad following the participation of C.P.Cavafy to the global anti-war poetry anthology of Ivan Goll, Les Cinq Continents: Anthologie mondiale de poésie contemporaine (Paris, 1922), became widely known to the Greek people, after the first Delphic Festival that was warmly welcomed by the Alexandrian entourage of C.P.
 Cavafy.